gambitproject/gambit/doc/tools.enumpoly.rst

 of games, this will tend to lower the average time until finding one equilibrium, as well as finding the second equilibrium (if one exists).

+For extensive games, a support of actions equates to allowing positive probabilities over a subset of terminal nodes.
+The indifference conditions used are those for the sequence form defined on the projection of the game to that support of actions.
+A solution to these equations implies a probability distribution over terminal nodes.
+The algorithm then searches for a profile that is a Nash equilibrium that implements that probability distribution.
+If there exists at least one such profile, a sample one is returned.
+Note that for probability distributions which assign zero probability to some terminal nodes, it is generally the case that there are (infinitely) many such profiles.
+Subsequent analysis of unreached information sets can yield alternative profiles that specify different choices at unreached information sets while still satisfying the Nash equilibrium conditions.

 When the verbose switch `-v` is used, the program outputs each support as it is considered.
 The supports are presented as a comma-separated list of binary strings, where each entry represents one player.
 The